-- The maximum award generated by the Net Income Pool for each participant. - The Company's actual performance relative to subordinate EPS and CFR performance objectives and the Committee's decision to adjust the payout to 110% of target as described above. - An individual performance factor that is based on the achievement of the individual performance goals described below: - Financial Goals: Achieving the Company's annual financial plan, as well as the annual financial plan for the executive's business unit. - Growth Goals: Building our brand; outgrowing the markets in which we operate; introducing new products and services. - Operational Excellence: Workplace safety and emissions reduction; advancements in quality; supply chain improvement; and operational efficiency/productivity.

-Building Organizational Capacity: Reinforcing our ethical standards; attracting and developing talent; developing a diverse and inclusive organization; promoting a learning culture.
+- The Company's actual performance relative to EPS and CFR performance objectives and the Committee's decision to reduce the payout to 115% of target as described above. - Business unit and individual performance factors that are based on the achievement of the performance criteria described below: - Financial Goals: Achieving the Company's annual financial plan, as well as the annual financial plan for the executive's business unit. - Growth Goals: Building our brand; outgrowing the markets in which we operate; introducing new products and services. - Operational Excellence: Workplace safety and emissions reduction; advancements in quality; supply chain improvement; and operational efficiency/productivity. - Building Organizational Capacity: Reinforcing our ethical standards; attracting and developing talent; developing a diverse and inclusive organization; promoting a learning culture.